scott-harrison/react-native-pulse-debugger/README.md

       React Native Debugging Reimagined
 ```

-**Pulse** standalone devtool built to debug your React Native 0.78+ apps with clarity and control.
+**Pulse** is a standalone devtool built to debug your React Native 0.78+ apps with clarity and control.

 It provides a **real-time dashboard** to visualize:

 - ⚙️ Redux actions and state changes
 - 🌐 Network requests (`fetch`, `axios`)
-- 🕵️ Logs and system events (coming soon)
+- 📝 Console logs and system events
+- 🔍 Detailed request/response inspection

 > Built for developers who want to go beyond Flipper — Pulse gives you a focused debugging experience that works reliably across devices and emulators.